The Fernhurst Furnace Preservation Group

 Registered Charity no: 1119894

-The Furnace Repair Project is now Complete
+Furnace Repair Project 2022 is now Complete

 See Repair

-Project Update No.07 - May 2022 (opens in new window)
+Project Update No.07 - May 2022 (opens

-For previous updates go to Newsletters/AGM
+For previous updates go to

 page

-Help
+Help support Fernhurst

-Fernhurst Furnace Preservation Group Ltd.
+Furnace Preservation Group Ltd. - With Amazon Smile

-When you first sign in, enter/select Fernhurst Furnace Preservation Group
+first sign in, enter/select

-as your chosen charity.
+Fernhurst Furnace Preservation Group as your chosen

 The remains of Fernhurst Furnace are some of the best preserved in the Sussex Weald.
 The iron industry flourished here in the 17th and 18th centuries using local ore, charcoal and water power.
 The untouched nature of the site and the rural surrounding belie the production of cast iron, tools and cannon which was effectively the beginning of the Industrial Revolution.
 Even though there are many ‘hammer/furnace’ ponds throughout East and West Sussex, many people know little about the great historical and social importance of this bygone industry.